Determining modes for the 3D Navier-Stokes equations: Introduction

 \end{Theorem} This establishes the existence of determining modes for the 3D Navier-Stokes equations.
 It is worthwhile to note that the determining wavenumber $\lb_{u,r}$ depends on time and may not be bounded.
 Actually, it is bounded if and only if $u$ is regular.
 However, the average determining wavenumber $\<\lb\> = \frac{1}{T}\int_{t}^{t+T} \lb_{u,r}(\tau)\, d\tau$ always enjoys a uniform bound.
 Indeed, we establish the following pointwise bound:

+We direct the readers to Section \ref{sec:pre} for the $\lesssim_r$ notation.
 Note that this automatically provides a finite number of determining modes and recovers the results by Constantin, Foias, Manley, and Temam \cite{CFMT} in the case where $\| \nabla u(t)\|_{L^2}^2$ is bounded on the global attractor, which is known for small forces (laminar regimes).
 On the other hand, \eqref{pestimate} holds in general for arbitrary forces and implies that $\<\lb\>$ is uniformly bounded for all Leray-Hopf solutions on the global attractor, i.e., complete bounded trajectories.
 However, the bound \eqref{pestimate} is sharp only in the case of extreme intermittency, where on average there is only one eddy at each dyadic scale.
 To make a connection with Kolmogorov's turbulence theory \cite{K41, F} we have to define an intermittency dimension and analyze $\<\lb\>$ in various intermittency regimes.

 In Section~\ref{sec:Kolmogorov} and in Section~\ref{sec:grashof}, we further examine $\<\lb\>$, comparing it to Kolmogorov's dissipation wavenumber as well as the Grashof constant, defined as

 where $d\in[0,3]$ is the intermittency dimension.This parameter is defined in Section~\ref{sec:Kolmogorov} in terms of the level of saturation of Bernstein's inequality.
 The case $d=3$, where there is no intermittency and eddies occupy the whole region, corresponds to Kolmogorov's regime.
 In this case the bounds read